-CARI/COEd/ORED Joint Pilot for Arts Research
+CARI/A&S Diversity Committee/ORED Joint Pilot for Arts Research

 Applications for funding should be prepared and submitted as an electronic document.
 One member of the team must be designated as Principal Investigator and funding will flow through this faculty member’s department.
 The application should include the following sections:

 I) Title of the proposed project, along with the names, academic ranks, and departmental affiliations of the applicants, and the signatures of the applicant PI, co-PIs, and the chairs of the applicant PIs’ and Co-PIs’ departments, signifying approval of the proposal. (page 1 of the proposal).

 2) Specific Aims of the proposed work – This should not exceed 500 words and should be suitable for publication or dissemination to the general public.
 The Specific Aims page should include a brief rationale for the proposal and the role that arts integration will play in the process.
 This page should be single-spaced in not less than 12-pitch type. (on p.
 2 of the proposal)

 3) Proposal – The proposed work should be described (single-spaced; not less than 12-point type with 1-inch margins; not to exceed 4 pages; this page limit does not include the Specific Aims page).
 Keep in mind that the proposal will be evaluated by peers who may not have detailed knowledge of the area; therefore, the proposed work should be described in sufficient detail for faculty colleagues to evaluate its impact, but still be at a level general enough for the non-specialist to appreciate.
 The proposal should address the following areas:

 - Outcomes that are the focus of the project and how the project will advance understanding of diversity, equity, and inclusion, particularly at the University of Alabama.

 - The expertise of the PI and the investigative team in addressing the research question.

 - The methods and planned outcomes, including how arts research is a necessary and fully-integrated component.